1005 N. Marion St.

 Requesting the Waiver Hearing

-However, if you seek hardship privileges, then you are essentially STIPULATING to the DUI suspension remaining on your driving record for the next 75 years.
+However, if you seek hardship privileges, you are essentially STIPULATING to the DUI suspension remaining on your driving record for the next 75 years.
+Demanding the formal review hearing is the only way to get the administrative suspension invalidated and removed from your driving record.

 The DUI Breath in Manatee County, FL

-The Intoxilyzer 8000 is an evidential breath alcohol instrument using both 3- micron and 9-micron infrared analysis technology to detect the presence of mouth alcohol and/or interfering substances.
+The Intoxilyzer 8000 is an evidential breath alcohol instrument using the 3-micron and 9-micron infrared analysis technology to detect the presence of mouth alcohol and/or interfering substances.
 The instrument uses the 240VAC mains supply or an internal rechargeable battery.

-In a DUI breath test case, we can perform an audit to uncover any problems your test, the way it was administered, or the breath test machine which must be properly maintained and inspected on a monthly and annual basis.
+In a DUI breath test case, we can perform an audit to uncover any problems with your test or the machine you tested on, including:

 Judges in Manatee County that Preside Over DUI Cases